DanielBMarkham/Info-Ops/manuscript/chapter11.md

 ### Did you get it?

-We're done learning how to take apart conversations and data into their little pieces.
-Keeping track of how the pieces relate to one another will let us take a small number of pieces and put them back together in new ways to ask questions we would have never thought of otherwise.
+You learned one of the reasons why we've been taking things apart: to discover links between things that hadn't thought of before.
+You learned how to take a small number of linked pieces and put them back together in new ways to ask questions we would have never thought of otherwise.
+"Building the right thing" means having some way of exploring and asking questions to find out important things we may have overlooked otherwise.
+Structured Analysis is that way.

 {/blurb}